milaninayak123/pl300-powerbi-notes/notes/02-getting-to-know-power-bi.md

 > ⚠️ **Common mix-up:** people use "report" and "dashboard" interchangeably in casual conversation, but Power BI treats them as genuinely different objects, built in different places.

-The analogy that sticks: **a dashboard is like your car's dashboard** — a glance tells you the essentials.
+The analogy that sticks: **a dashboard is like your car's dashboard**.
+A glance tells you the essentials.
 If something looks off, you "open the hood" (the full report) for detail.

 ## Workspaces and Apps